Tunable Flux through a Synthetic Hall Tube of Neutral Fermions: Quench dynamics

-\emph{{Quench dynamics}.---}Besides topological pumping, the quench dynamics of the system can also be used to demonstrate the presence of gauge field $\phi _{0}$ and detect the phase transitions~\cite {PhysRevLett.122.065303}.
+Besides topological pumping, the quench dynamics of the system can also be used to demonstrate the presence of gauge field $\phi _{0}$ and detect the phase transitions~\cite{PhysRevLett.122.065303}.
 Here we study how $\Phi $ affects the quench dynamics by considering that all atoms are initially prepared in state $|1\rangle $, then the inter leg couplings are suddenly activated by turning on the Raman laser beams.
 In Figs.~\ref{fig:quench}a and \ref{fig:quench}b, we show the time evolution of the fractional spin populations $n_{s}=\frac{1}{N}\int dkn_{s}(k)$, as well as the momenta $\langle k\rangle =\sum_{s}\langle k_{s}\rangle $ and $ \langle \Delta k\rangle =\langle k_{2}\rangle -\langle k_{3}\rangle $ (both can be measured by time-of-flight imaging) for $\Phi =0$, where $n_{s}(k)=\langle c_{s}(k)^{\dag }c_{s}(k)\rangle $ and $\langle k_{s}\rangle =\frac{1}{N}\int kn_{s}(k)dk$ with $N$ the total atom number.
 We find that the time evolutions show similar oscillating behaviors for different $\Phi $, but with different frequencies and amplitudes.
 The difference between the momenta of atoms transferred to state $|2\rangle $ and $|3\rangle $ increase noticeably at early time as a result of the magnetic flux $\phi _{0}$ penetrating the surface of the tube~\cite {PhysRevLett.122.065303}, which does not depend on the flux $\Phi $ through the tube.
+In Fig.~\ref{fig:quench}, we have fixed $\Omega =6.15J$, $\delta _{2}=-0.4\Omega $ and $U=0$.
+The initial temperature is set to be $ T/T_{F}=0.3$, with initial Fermi temperature $T_{F}$ given by the difference between the Fermi energy $E_{F}$ and the initial band minimum $-2J$ (i.e., $ T_{F}=E_{F}+2J$).
+We use $T_{F}=2J$ to get the similar initial filling and Fermi distribution as those in the experiment~\cite{PhysRevLett.122.065303} (the results are insensitive to $T_{F}$).